ABuying a used car needn’t mean getting second best. Read our guide to making a smarter decision on your next pre-owned vehicle.

 5. Not using an auto shipper for long-distance buys

-Sometimes a buyer has no choice but to accept pictures and video of a car if they’re buying from out of the state.
+It’s possible for buyers to be shown only photos and videos of a car that’s bought from out of state.
 This puts them at something of a disadvantage, which can be compounded by foregoing auto transport services.
 Picking the car up by yourself may seem cheaper yet be more trouble than it’s worth.

-It only takes 50 miles for a journey to qualify as long-distance – and to bring with it all the associated risks and costs like secondary transport to get to the seller, gas, tolls, on-road damage, and a heightened potential for accidents.
-It may even be illegal to drive a car in another state if you’re not finalized as the current owner.
+It only takes 50 miles for a journey to qualify as long-distance – and it brings with it all the associated risks and costs like secondary transport to get to the seller, gas, tolls, on-road damage, and a heightened potential for accidents.
+It may be illegal to drive a car in another state unless you are identified as the current owner.

 Choosing an auto carrier can protect you and your new purchase from unnecessary harm when you buy a used car.
 There are three principal carrier options available and two pick-up methods each with its pros and cons, so weigh each one carefully to optimize your purchase experience and minimize risks.

 Speak to the auto transportation professionals with any questions